-CCIS Question Berkshire County "Yes" rate State Ranking Of 14 counties Are you worried about paying at least one expense/bill in the next few weeks?
+CCIS Question Berkshire County % responding "Yes" Ranking Among 14 counties Are you worried about paying at least one expense/bill in the next few weeks?
 48% 2nd Are you worried about paying your mortgage, rent, or utilities in the next few weeks?
 38% 2nd Are you worried about getting food/groceries for you/your family now or in the next couple of weeks?
 28% 3rd Are you worried about getting internet access?
 19% 1st Are you worried about getting medications for you/your family now or in the next couple of weeks?
 15% 3rd